malulleybovo/ComponentCollection/README.md

 - Generic REST API network layer with mockup response support

 #### UI Components
+- UIDynamicCollectionViewController: a simplified and expressive take on UICollectionViewController
 - UIDynamicTableViewController: a simplified and expressive take on UITableViewController
 - Menu inspired on Discord iOS App